-Fortunately, if you’re on Medicare, they cannot take your entire recovery.
-Instead, there is a national formula that Medicare uses that will determine precisely how much you will be paying back Medicare after getting your settlement/judgment.
-Here, the California personal injury lawyers at GJEL Accident Attorneys discuss some important things that Medicare recipients need to know about personal injury claims and legal rights.
+Here, the California personal injury lawyers at GJEL Accident Attorneys discuss some important things that Medicare recipients need to know about Medicare’s relationship to personal injury claims, and your legal rights and obligations.

 Get Legal Help Now

-Our attorneys have extensive experience dealing with Medicare, their contractors and the internal reimbursement appeals process.
-If you are a Medicare recipient and you were seriously hurt in an accident in the Bay Area, let our team help you maximize your recovery.
-Please do not hesitate to call us today at 1-855-508-9565 to set up a free, no-pressure review of your claim.
+Our attorneys have extensive experience dealing with Medicare, their collection contractors, and the reimbursement appeals process.
+If you are a Medicare recipient and you were seriously hurt in an accident in the Bay Area, let our team help you maximize your recovery from the responsible person or entity, and from Medicare’s lien claim.
+Please do not hesitate to call us today at 1-866-249-2142 to set up a free, no-pressure review of your claim.